MicrosoftDocs/power-platform/power-platform/admin/capacity-add-on.md

 ---
 # Capacity add-ons

 Capacity add-ons can be purchased for various business applications products.
 The content below describes the process of allocating add-ons, where applicable.
 Microsoft Dataverse storage capacity add-ons do not require allocation at an environment level because all storage capacity add-ons accrue to tenant-level storage entitlements.
-See the [legacy model storage](legacy-capacity-storage.md) page or the [new model storage](capacity-storage.md) page for more info.
+For more information, see [legacy model storage](legacy-capacity-storage.md) or [new model storage](capacity-storage.md).

+There are three stages for using capacity add-ons:

+1. Purchase: you buy individual capacity add-ons.
+For purchasing information, see the [Power Apps and Power Automate Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+2. Allocate: assign the purchased add-ons to an environment.
+3. Consume: once allocated, you can consume the capacity add-ons.

+> [!TIP]
+> Consider purchasing Power Apps per app plans which allow individual users to run two applications and one portal.
+See [About Power Apps per app plans](about-powerapps-perapp.md).

 ## View capacity add-ons in Power Platform admin center